- Parents Home

 How Can I Find an NP?

-You can find pediatric NPs through the National Association of Pediatric Nurse Practitioners (NAPNAP) and through local hospitals or nursing schools.
+If you're looking for a pediatric NP, check with local hospitals or nursing schools.
 Also, many doctors share office space with NPs to provide all types of primary care.
 Other doctors work with NPs to offer them training in different types of health care.
 Your doctor might already have such an arrangement in place, so just ask.

 - What's a Primary Care Physician (PCP)?